yousufaahmed/yousufaahmed/README.md

 <h1 align="center">Hello Everynyan, How are you?, i'm fine thank you!👋</h1>
 <h1 align="center">I'm Yousuf Ahmed</h1>
-<h3 align="center">An MSCI Computer Science Student at the University of Exeter</h3>
+<h3 align="center">An MSc Artificial Intelligence Student at the University of Birmingham</h3>

 <p align="center">